 Telling a good story is powerful.
 Brands know that telling authentic, real stories engenders trust and inspires engagement with consumers.
 Especially in this “emotional economy,” stories about your company’s successful social impact initiatives showcase your community partners driving change, secure buy-in from critical stakeholders, and ultimately inspire other companies to raise the bar of corporate stewardship.

-Below a few tips to jumpstart your storytelling work:
+Below are a few tips to jumpstart your corporate pro bono storytelling work:

 - If you don’t have a relationship with your Marketing and Communications team, stop reading this now and go introduce yourself.
 Chances are, they’ll be thrilled at the prospect of sharing your stories, especially if you clue them in early on.
 Leveraging their expertise to develop your strategy, craft key messages, mold narratives, and get your work out into the world ensures that the stories you tell are high quality and aligned with your company’s overall communications strategy.
 They’ll also help you navigate your company’s approval process for sharing externally, which can often be complex.
 Morgan Stanley is a great example of what this kind of partnership can look like.